jacekturek/fuzyecon/README.md

 >
 > ℹ️ fuzzy sets can be thought here as a research tool
 >
-> ℹ️ to combine it with the mathematical formulas
+> ℹ️ to combine it with the mathematical economics and formulas

 Covers many topics: